hpdobrica/digital-garden-public/Vipassana.md

 date : 17-05-2022
 ---

- Insights gained through [[Public/Meditation]] practice is one of the main things which leads to [[Awakening]].
+ Insights gained through [[Meditation]] practice is one of the main things which leads to [[Awakening]].
 Insight into the true nature of reality that radically transforms our understanding of ourselves and our relationship to the world is called Vipassana.

-In addition to vipassana, meditation also produces many other useful [[Public/Mundane Insights]].
+In addition to vipassana, meditation also produces many other useful [[Mundane Insights]].

 Vipassanas are not intelectual, but deeply intuitive in nature